-- Those three rappers who make a cameo in Scenes From a Mall. ("California!
+- Those three rappers who make a cameo in Scenes From A Mall. ("California!
 The sun shines hard!
 People wear shorts on the bulla-vard!")
 They're not interrupting a musical number, but it's still pretty random.

 - In Teen Witch, the main character and her friend happen upon a few street kids rapping.
 The main character uses her magic to give her friend the power to rap back at them.
-The film is otherwise not a musical.
-Except that one musical number where the girls burst out their expressions of heterosexuality.

 - Tex Richman does this for his Villain Song in The Muppets.
 This is actually inverted in the full number, which had an opera break that was cut from the final film.

 - Julien Donkey-Boy: "WELL.
 I'M. A. BLACK ALBINO, STRAIGHT FROM ALABAMA..."

 - In the intro (and outro) to Robin Hood: Men in Tights, the trope is very much Played for Laughs.

 - "Climax Jump (Gun Form)" and "Climax Jump (Den-Liner Form)", two of the many versions of Kamen Rider Den-O's opening theme, both feature a random rap by Ryutaros in the middle.

 - A non-bridge example is "Te wo Tsunagou" from Kamen Rider OOO which features random rapping by Ankh.